makersacademy/chitter-challenge/README.md

 * Peeps (posts to chitter) have the name of the maker and their user handle.
 * You don't have to be logged in to see the peeps.
 * You only can peep if you are logged in.
-* Please ensure that you update your README to indicate the technologies used, and give instructions on how to install and run the tests

 Installation Instructions
 -----------